0xDBFB7/simple-LAFM/README.md

 I'm not entirely sure why I made this thing.
 I don't really have much of a use for it.

 This is a very, very simple, very crude Laser Atomic Force Microscope.
+Sort of.
+In some ways it's more of a touch probe, I guess.
 It costs about $10 to build, though it does require a precision voltmeter (something that can give you at least three decimal places).
 Something with a 10-bit ADC would work.
 I used a GW-Instek GDM-8251A bench multimeter, which gives me 5 sig figs.

 This is *not* a high-resolution, precision instrument.
 This is something I designed and built in <3 hours.
 It's very rough around the edges (ha).
 I'm chuffed to bits that the thing even works at all, really.
 The X and Y resolution is limited to the resolution of whatever X-Y gantry you're using.